 Mickey Mouse Logo

 Designers enlarged the lettering, divided the words, and placed them in two lines.
-They kept the red color of the letters but placed them evenly, so the characters are now less “bouncy.”
-They have sharpness on the ends and straight lines.
+They kept the letters’ red color but arranged them evenly, so the characters are now less “bouncy.”
+They have sharp ends and straight lines.
 The authors added a dark background in the middle, keeping the black outline on the edges.

 Font and Colors